zhliau/fika-spt-server-docker/README.md

 - Pull the image
 - Restart the container

-The image will validate your Fika server mod version with the image's expected version, and if not it will
+The image will validate your Fika server mod version matches the image's expected version, and if not it will
-- Back up the entire fika server mod including configs to a `backups/fika` directory in the mounted server directory
+- Back up the entire Fika server mod including configs to a `backups/fika` directory in the mounted server directory
 - Install the expected fika server mod version
 - Copy your old fika config.jsonc into the server mod config directory